Matt Melis, writing for Consequence of Sound says, regarding Bernard Malamud's novel's ending—had it made it to the big screen intact:

 In his introduction to Malamud's novel, Kevin Baker calls it an "anti heroic tale about a baseball player whose ambitions and desires are constantly thwarted" (p.
 6).
 Regarding Malamud's opening line—

-Roy Hobbs pawed at the glass before thinking to prick a match with his thumbnail and hold the spurting blame in his cupped palm close to the lower berth window, but by then he had figured it was a tunnel they were passing through and was no longer surprised at the bright sight of himself holding a yellow light over his head, peering back in.
+Roy Hobbs pawed at the glass before thinking to prick a match with his thumbnail and hold the spurting flame in his cupped palm close to the lower berth window, but by then he had figured it was a tunnel they were passing through and was no longer surprised at the bright sight of himself holding a yellow light over his head, peering back in.

 —Baker suggests the mythic quality that Malamud is trying for; Baker writes: